Have you ever noticed that you tend to do many of the same things over and over when using your computer?

 Here are just a few of the keyboard shortcuts that I use every day:

-1 – Press Windows+E to open Windows Explorer (File Explorer in Windows 8.1 and Windows 10).
+1 – Press Windows+E to open File Explorer.
 I find myself using this one about 100 times a day!

 3 – Press Ctrl+F to open a Search box in any major web browser.
 If you need to find something on a long web page, there’s no quicker way to search for it than pressing Ctrl+F.